MONICA-Project/DockerGlobalWristbandSimulation/README.md

 - [High Level Data Fusion](https://github.com/MONICA-Project/HLDFAD_SourceCode)
 - Common Operational Picture (COP)

-In particular, such example diplays a Crowd Heatmap calculated on the basis of wristband positions genereted within the Woodstower geographic area (Ground Plane Position: Latitude: 45.7968451744, Longitude: 4.95029322898, 300 m x 200 m rectangle area, cell size 10 m x 10 m), i.e. the computation of occurrency of wristbands positions within geospatial density map on the surface, with rows increasing toward the North and columns increasing toward the East direction.
+In particular, such example diplays a Crowd Heatmap calculated on the basis of wristband positions genereted within the Woodstower geographic area (Ground Plane Position: Latitude: 45.7968451744, Longitude: 4.95029322898, size 300 m x 200 m rectangle area, cell size 10 m x 10 m).
+The whole are is subdivided in squared cells.
+Each cell is indexed with a row index increasing toward the North direction and a column index increasing toward the East direction.
+The crowd density map is calculated by counting the occurrency of wristbands positions within each cell.

 The output is shown on a web map available locally.